One Mile Away

 What starts out as an attempt at an Ireland-styled peace process (Shabba and Dylan consult Jonathan Powell, who brokered the Good Friday Agreement) turns into a diatribe about the way under-privileged black youth are treated by the police and the system, with the August 2011 riots as the backdrop to the second half of the documentary.
 This increases the scope of the film, making it relevant to the whole country, and here the documentary triumphs.
 It explains, in terms everyone can understand, the feelings and conversely the lack of feeling that the youth of big cities experience in a world of opportunity that holds them back – and for those who can’t understand the parlance there are intermittent translations at the bottom of the screen.

-One Mile Away is released in selected cinemas on 29th March 2013, and will be aired on Channel 4 in 2013.
-For further information visit here.
+One Mile Away is released in selected cinemas on 29th March 2013.